 This fishing “spot” is more like a fishing destination, as people from around the world visit frequently for year-round events!

 The diversity of fish caught out of Grand Isle is a big reason this fishing spot is so irresistible to fishing enthusiasts.
-Inshore saltwater species like speckled trout and redfish are found in shallower waters, while big game species like sailfish, amberjack, and blue marlin can be caught offshore in much deeper waters.
+Inshore saltwater species like speckled trout and redfish are found in shallower waters, while larger species like sailfish, amberjack, mahi mahi, and blue marlin can be caught offshore in much deeper waters.

-What are your personal favorite fishing spots that we may have not gotten to?
+What are your personal favorite fishing spots that we may have missed?
 Drop a comment below and let us know!